 The American vice-presidency is not a powerful post, leading Franklin Roosevelt’s first VP, John Nance Garner, to complain that it was “not worth a bucket of warm piss.”
 However, as Americans have learned nine times — through four assassinations, four natural deaths, and one resignation — the vice-president is just a heartbeat away from the Oval Office.
 When FDR ran for a fourth presidential term in 1944, most expected him to retain his second VP, progressive Henry Wallace.
 But just as the Iowan made his way to the stage to accept the nomination at the Democratic convention amidst a cheering throng of supporters in Chicago Stadium, the chair pounded his gavel and adjourned the meeting for the day.
 Some reporters said he cited a fire code infraction because of the packed house.
 This was just as FDR planned because, contrary to public pronouncements in Wallace’s favor, he’d decided to drop him from the ticket.
-FDR realized he probably wouldn’t survive a fourth term, and didn’t want to hand his legacy over to such a liberal idealist.
+FDR realized he probably wouldn’t survive a fourth term and didn’t want to hand his legacy over to such a liberal idealist.
 Overnight, the right people were made ambassadors and postmasters and a flurry of threats, bribes, and handshakes ensued.
 In short, the old Democratic Party “bosses” brought the upstart liberal progressives to heel.
 When the convention resumed the next day, the police denied some Wallace supporters entrance and scattered the rest.
-The VP slot belonged to Harry Truman, a feisty, unpretentious no-name from Missouri whom FDR scarcely knew, but hoped could balance his ticket and get him the same Midwestern votes Wallace delivered in 1940 without the leftist baggage.
+The VP slot belonged to Harry Truman, a feisty, unpretentious no-name from Missouri whom FDR scarcely knew but hoped could balance his ticket and get him the same Midwestern votes Wallace delivered in 1940 without the leftist baggage.

 Having relied on defense spending to pull itself out of the Depression, the U.S. continued on that course, especially with the Cold War against the Soviets escalating.
 The America Truman inherited didn’t launch into its famous post-war economic boom immediately after the war, though.
 Real GDP dropped 11% from 1945 to ’46, more than twice what it fell during the Great Recession of 2007-11.
 There were a couple of difficult years with housing shortages and strained labor relations as the country transitioned from WWII.
 At stake was the question of whether the gains labor made during the Depression, including minimum wage and the right to collective bargaining, were temporary or permanent.
 While there were several strikes during WWII, labor and management were mostly willing to shelve the argument during the war.
 Once the war ended, it was game on.
 Management wanted the 1935 Wagner Act repealed now that the Depression was over, especially the all-important collective bargaining law that compelled management to negotiate with unions.
-Labor wanted to hang on to their gains and underscored their determination with a series of (connected) secondary strikes in railroads, coal, steel, and autos in 1946.
+Labor wanted to hang on to their gains and underscored their determination with the Strike Wave: series of (connected) secondary strikes in railroads, coal, steel, and autos in 1945-46.

 The States’ Rights Party, aka the Dixiecrats, led by Strom Thurmond of South Carolina, threatened to break away or even lead a secessionist movement if the Democrats pushed for civil rights.
 Some Dixiecrats also opposed continuation of the New Deal but other “Boll Weevils,” as Southern Democrats were known, supported liberal economic policies while opposing racial equality or integration.
 Northern Democrats ranging from near-left liberals like Hubert Humphrey of Minnesota to progressives like Henry Wallace wanted progress on both fronts and Truman was caught in between.
 Some progressive Democrats branched off and formed their own Progressive Party (1948-1955).
 The Democrats were conservative enough overall that Dewey was to their left on many issues — the last time in American history that a Republican candidate has been more liberal than a Democrat.